 Shazam identifies a song by creating a unique digital fingerprint to match what you’re hearing with one of the millions of songs in the Shazam database.

-Use the Shazam app
+Use the Shazam app on iPhone or iPad

 - Open the Shazam app on your device.